-GATEWAY conducts field evaluations of high-performance SSL products to collect empirical data and document experience with field installations.
+The DOE GATEWAY program was launched in 2006 to conduct field evaluations of high-performance SSL products, collecting empirical data and documenting performance in field installations.
 Real-world installations often reveal product limitations and application issues that are not apparent from laboratory testing.

 DOE shares the results of completed GATEWAY evaluations, publishing detailed reports and briefs on completed projects.
 GATEWAY typically documents pre- and post-installation light levels, color characteristics, energy use, and other performance attributes, and addresses application and maintenance of SSL products.
-In some cases, GATEWAY returns to projects after months or years of operation to take additional site measurements or remove luminaires and send to accredited laboratories for testing.
-While not possible for every project, such follow-up measurements have yielded useful data on dirt depreciation, color shift, luminous intensity distribution changes, and lumen depreciation over time.
+In some cases, GATEWAY returns to projects after months or years of operation to take additional site measurements or to remove luminaires for testing at accredited laboratories.
+The results provide valuable information on long-term performance, including lumen maintenance, dirt depreciation, color shift, and durability.

 - Indoor projects include classroom, healthcare, and office installations.